Family Law Trials in Ontario

 This trial record includes numerous documents, including:

-· A table of contents;
+- A table of contents

-· A copy of the Respondent’s answer;
+- A copy of the Respondent’s answer

-· Any reply that you filed with the court;
+- Any reply that you filed with the court

-· Any agreed statement of facts;
+- Any agreed statement of facts

-· Financial statements, certificates of financial disclosure, and net family property statements;
+- Financial statements, certificates of financial disclosure, and net family property statements;

-· Any assessment reports;
+- Any assessment reports

-· Reports from the Office of the Children’s Lawyer;
+- Reports from the Office of the Children’s Lawyer

-· Any temporary orders or final orders about the trial; and
+- Any temporary orders or final orders about the trial and

-· Any relevant parts of any transcripts you intend to refer to at trial.
+- Any relevant parts of any transcripts you intend to refer to at trial.

-This is generally followed by the presentation of the evidence, where the Applicant’s witnesses are brought forth to testify and verify documents.
-These witnesses may be cross-examined by the opposing party in order to test their credibility and validity.
-After the questioning of the Applicant’s witnesses, the Respondent will then call their witnesses, and the process will repeat.
+At first the parties will submit either a written or oral closing statement.
+Then the applicant presenting why the orders sought should be made by the court based on the evidence that was presented.
+Right after witnesses may be cross-examined by the opposing party in order to test their credibility and validity.
+Finally after the questioning of the Applicant’s witnesses, the Respondent will then call their witnesses, and the process will repeat.

-This article only provides general information and should you have any further questions regarding the family law trial process, please contact us to book a free initial consultation 905-366-0202 or through our website here.
+On the day of your trial you should aim to arrive early and proceed to look your name of your court file number.
+Trials can be very technical and complicated in nature, and the process can be difficult to navigate on your own this article only provides general information and should you have any further questions regarding the family law trial process, please contact us to book a free initial consultation 905-366-0202 or through our website here.